Shannon Bird: Colorado legislature

-Election

 Bird was elected in the general election on November 6, 2018, winning 59 percent of the vote over 37 percent of Republican candidate Bruce Baker.
 She won re-election in 2020 with 62% of the vote and was re-elected again in 2022 with over 61% of the vote.

+2026 congressional race

+She ran in the 2026 election to represent Colorado's 8th congressional district and resigned from the Colorado House in January 2026 in order to focus on her congressional campaign.
+However, in the primary election held June 30, 2026, she was defeated by fellow Democrat Manny Rutinel.

 Personal life

 Bird is an attorney.
 She is married and has two children.